 The weight of the machine is not evenly distributed from one end to the other.
+Do not attempt to lift the machine from either end.
 Note the warnings stamped on the crate.
 The center of gravity is clearly identified on the sides of the crate.
 The forklift should be positioned accordingly.

-When the machine has been removed from the crate, note the position of the fork pockets on the bottom of the machine.
-The pockets are positioned in relationship to the center of gravity to balance the weight on the forklift.
+When the machine has been removed from the crate, note the position of the supports on the bottom of the machine.
+To balance the weight the forklift should be positioned as shown below.